avidthinker/avidthinker.github.io/docs/posts/ECDSA/ecdsa.md

 We know that a vertical line intersects the planar elliptic curve either at no points at all or at the points $P$, $-P$, and $0$ for some point $P$, where $0$ is the so-called *point at infinity*.
 Let's try to make sense of it.

 On the plane, a vertical line has equation $x = k$, but in our projective space that's the equation of a plane.
-Like with the elliptic curve, we want to upgrade the equation so that if $(x, y, z)$ is on the line, then so is $(\lambda x, \lambda y, \lambda z)$.
+Like with the elliptic curve, we want to upgrade the equation so that if $(x, y, z)$ is on the line, then so is $(\lambda x, \lambda y, \lambda z)$ for $\lambda\neq 0$.
 We use the same substitution as before:

 $$
 \begin{align*}